The Importance of Preventing Cross-Contamination

 UVC radiation can only inactivate a virus if the virus is directly exposed to the radiation.
 If a surface is under a shadow, it won’t be disinfected.
 Some UVC systems don’t administer the proper dose and miss areas that may contain dangerous pathogens.
 The right UVC system should measure the delivered UVC dose and have a “pause and reposition” feature that helps operators ensure targeted areas of the room have received optimal dosage to kill harmful pathogens.
 This technology helps staff quickly disinfect crucial areas and return rooms to service.

-Additionally, measuring the delivered UVC does, tracking treatment data, monitoring effectiveness, and sharing with necessary stakeholders is an important function of UVC light technology.
+Additionally, measuring the delivered UVC dose, tracking treatment data, monitoring effectiveness, and sharing with necessary stakeholders is an important function of UVC light technology.
 Using patented remote UVC sensors and pausing and repositioning the UVC system, helps address variables such as room shape and other obstacles that might prevent areas from being disinfected.
 The best UVC solutions work to reach all targeted areas within a treated room, including those in shadowed or hard-to-reach places.

 Contact us to learn more about UVC disinfection.